persimmon-projects/Persimmon.TestAdapter/README.md

 5. Attach your debugger onto "vstest.discoveryengine.x86.exe" (Dialog owned).
 6. Set breakpoints/exception settings/more...
 7. Click message box dialog's button, continue execution with debugger.

-* Currently, not merged persimmon-v2 codes in official repository.
-So if you are using test explorer, please use pre-v2 core code from https://github.com/kekyo/Persimmon .